 Imagine that a new product should be launched.
 You define in advance

-in the spreadsheet.
+entered in the spreadsheet.
 The possible cases between -3% and +3% reflect uncertainty.
 You can not say with confidence or certainty that the growth rate will be exactly +

 The technique of Monte Carlo simulation is applicable to almost all areas of daily life.
-Whether it's project cost, finance, R & D, manufacturing or planning - wherever uncertainty takes place.
+Whether it's project cost, finance, R & D, manufacturing or corporate planning - wherever uncertainty takes place.

 The result of a Monte Carlo simulation is a distribution of the possible values.
 Transparently shown are the values that are unlikely and those that can be considered highly probable within a certain range.
 Using a Tornado Graph in Excel, with MC FLO you will be able to see which variables significantly influence the desired result (such as the profit) and which do not.
-In this way, you can limit yourself to the essential influencing factors in your considerations and thus make the right decisions.
+In this way, you can focus on the essential factors and thus make the right decisions.
 MC FLO also offers you the option to define possible scenarios (such as best, worst, real) easily.